cockroachdb/docs/src/current/v23.1/security-reference/transport-layer-security.md

 If the client is to use mutual authentication the client must have a private key/public certificate pair, where the public certificate is signed by a CA trusted by the nodes, i.e. the CA's public certificate must be in the nodes' trust stores.

-{{ site.data.products.core }} customers must provision PKI certificates for both internode and client-cluster communication.
+CockroachDB {{ site.data.products.core }} customers must provision PKI certificates for both internode and client-cluster communication.

 Refer to [Manage PKI certificates for a CockroachDB deployment with HashiCorp Vault]({% link {{ page.version.version }}/manage-certs-vault.md %}) for procedural information on administering and using client certificate authentication.

-## PKI in {{ site.data.products.db }}
+## PKI in CockroachDB {{ site.data.products.cloud }}

 {{site.data.alerts.callout_success}}
-PKI for internode communication within {{ site.data.products.dedicated }} and {{ site.data.products.serverless }} clusters is managed automatically, without the need for any management by the user.
+PKI for internode communication within CockroachDB {{ site.data.products.dedicated }} and CockroachDB {{ site.data.products.serverless }} clusters is managed automatically, without the need for any management by the user.
 {{site.data.alerts.end}}

-Certificate authentication for SQL clients is available against {{ site.data.products.dedicated }} clusters.
+Certificate authentication for SQL clients is available against CockroachDB {{ site.data.products.dedicated }} clusters.

 Refer to [Certificate Authentication for SQL Clients in Dedicated Clusters](https://www.cockroachlabs.com/docs/cockroachcloud/client-certs-dedicated) for procedural information on administering and using client certificate authentication.